learnbyexample/practice_python_projects/practice_python_projects.md

 ## Using input function

 In this section, you'll see how to read a file containing questions, choices and the answer.
-Then using these details, you'll use `input()` function to interactively accept user's choice for each question.
+Then using these details, the `input()` function will be used to interactively accept user's choice for each question.
 At the end, you'll display how many questions were correctly answered.

 Two solutions are presented in this section.
 First one follows the same order as present in the input file and the second one randomizes the order of questions and choices.